Roxham Road: 2020: Pandemic and court rulings

 2020 began as the previous two years had on Roxham Road, with asylum seekers continuing to make the journey and cross the border despite the winter weather.
-In the first three months of the year, IRBC processed 3,489 irregular entrants, more than the same period the year before; it is not known exactly how many of those entered Canada via Roxham.
+In the first three months of the year, IRBC processed 3,489 irregular entrants, more than the same period the year before; it is not known exactly how many of those entered Canada through Roxham.

 The situation changed abruptly in mid-March, as the rapidly spreading COVID-19 pandemic affected Canada and the U.S. Both countries drastically limited travel from elsewhere in the world and closed their border to all but essential traffic.
 Despite these restrictions, refugees still came to the dead end at Roxham and sought asylum.
 The pandemic did greatly reduce the flow of refugees at the crossing; in the second quarter of the year IRBC processed only 356 irregular entrants, a decline of almost 90 percent from the quarter before and slightly more than that from the same period in 2019.

 Initially, the asylum seekers were required to quarantine and self-isolate for 14 days in a shelter near the crossing to prevent the spread of the disease.
 Both Peter Kent, the Conservatives' new immigration critic, and the Bloc Québécois, the PQ's federal counterpart, called for the government to shut down Roxham and the other illegal crossings completely.
 Kent said it would also be a good time for the government to withdraw from the STCA.

 On March 20, the government announced that refugees crossing at Roxham and other locations between ports of entry would now be turned away entirely starting at midnight, invoking through several orders-in-council the emergency provisions of the Quarantine Act, 2005, unless their claim involved one of the exceptions from the STCA.
 By early April, only six had attempted to seek asylum and only one of those had been allowed to enter and apply for asylum.
 Immigration activists criticized the move since it many of those refugees turned away were likely to be imprisoned and deported to their home countries once returned to the U.S., which would put Canada in violation of the non-refoulement provisions of international law, under which asylum claimants are not to be returned to the countries they fled.
 An Afghan woman who had crossed at Roxham after finishing law school in the U.S. credited that decision with saving her life and excoriated Trudeau for effectively closing the crossing.

 The Toronto Sun, which had been critical of Trudeau's government on immigration among many other issues, expressed gratitude for the closure.
 "It's obviously the right decision and should have been made a long time ago", the paper editorialized.
 "Let's hope they don't reopen it once COVID-19 is over."